msuleman7786/CRUD/README.md

-# CRUD-master
+# CRUD operation using Nodejs and MongoDb

-SlashRTC 1 tasks
+SlashRTC tasks 1